drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-Angiotensin-II is the octapeptide substrate of Angiotensin-II receptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/antagonists-angiotensin-ii-receptors-9f5a6129'><i class='fa fa-play' aria-hidden='true'></i></button>Angiotensin-II is the octapeptide substrate of Angiotensin-II receptors.
 Losartan is a potent angiotensin-II antagonist, a new class of anti-hypertensive agents.
 Its scaffold was discovered by traditional screening and further optimized for potency and selectivity.
 An interesting question is whether  Losartan and Angiotensin-II have 3D features in common; in other words is Losartan a 3D mimic of Angiotensin-II ?
 Arguments in favor of this hypothesis are presented on the following pages.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer